 In 2011, an important study called HPTN 052, the first "treatment as prevention" study, showed that if the member living with HIV in a serodifferent heterosexual couple took HIV drugs and had an undetectable viral load, they could reduce the chance that their HIV-negative partner would acquire HIV by up to 96 percent.
 In the final results of the study it was determined that no transmissions occurred when the partner living with HIV had viral suppression (defined in this study as less than 400 copies/mL of the virus in their blood).
 It is important to note that this effect happened when each partner living with HIV took HIV drugs even though they did not have any HIV-related symptoms and their CD4 counts were between 350 and 500 cells/mm3.

-Based on the results of the HPTN 052 study, Michel Sidibé, the Executive Director of UNAIDS, stated that:
+Based on the results of the HPTN 052 study, Michel Sidibé, then the Executive Director of UNAIDS, stated that:

 "This breakthrough is a serious game-changer and will drive the prevention revolution forward.
 It makes HIV treatment a new priority prevention option." (from "Groundbreaking trial results confirm HIV treatment prevents transmission of HIV")

-In fact, the HPTN 052 study changed the look of HIV prevention; now an additional tool – treatment – had been added to the prevention toolbox.
-Here’s how it works, from a public health (vs. individual health) point of view: if a large enough number of people living with HIV could be treated so that their viral loads dropped to an undetectable level, they would be much less likely to transmit HIV — in fact, their chances of transmitting HIV sexually would be almost zero.
-This would mean that the number of new infections would drop remarkably.
+In fact, the HPTN 052 study changed HIV prevention by adding another tool – treatment – to the prevention toolbox.
+Here’s how it works, from a public health (rather than individual health) point of view: if a large enough number of people living with HIV could be treated so that their viral loads dropped to an undetectable level, they would be much less likely to transmit HIV — in fact, their chances of transmitting HIV sexually would be almost zero.
+This would mean that the number of new HIV acquisitions would drop remarkably.
 In public health or population terms, this is referred to as a drop in the 'community viral load.'

 In recent years, studies have shown that how well treatment as prevention works can vary, depending on several factors.
 These include: